microsoft/OpenHack/byos/knowledge-mining/deployment.md

    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
    ```

-2. Make sure you have the latest PowerShell Azure module installed by executing the following command:
+2. Make sure you have the latest PowerShell Azure module installed by executing the following command, if prompted, click **Yes to All**:

     ```PowerShell
     Install-Module -Name Az -AllowClobber -Scope CurrentUser
     ```

-3. If you installed an update, **close** the PowerShell ISE window, then **re-open** it.
+3. If you installed an update, **close** the PowerShell ISE window, then redo **Step 1.**.
 This ensures that the latest version of the Az module is used.

 4. Execute the following to sign in to the Azure account that has the **Owner** role assignment.